Course Credit

 Doctoral Degree Guidelines

-Upon recommendation of the academic program and approval by The Graduate School, a doctoral student may transfer into his or her degree program relevant graduate courses from approved institutions or from other graduate programs within this institution.
+Upon recommendation of the academic program and approval by The Graduate School, a doctoral student may transfer into the degree program relevant graduate courses from approved institutions or from other graduate programs within this institution.

 The doctoral student may be examined on all transferred courses at the time of the doctoral oral examination.